Hridai/Machine-Learning-Pipeline/README.md

 	6)	Apply Feature Scaling

+	7)  Carry out Clustering

-	7)	Gridsearch to optimize parameters
+	8)	Gridsearch to optimize parameters

-	8)	Run model(s)
+	9)	Run model(s)

-	9)	plot outputs and accuaries
+	10)	plot outputs and accuaries

-	10)	Repeat from step 8) or revisit technique entirely if sufficient accuary/recall is not met.
+	11)	Repeat from step 8) or revisit technique entirely if sufficient accuary/recall is not met.